top of page

 (view article)

-The training scenario involves interacting with a virtual surgeon and a virtual non-sterile staff member to troubleshoot an instrument arm by attempting to restart the system, using a special tool to open the instrument’s jaws, removing the instrument, stowing the arm, and disabling it.
+System Requirement: The training scenario involves interacting with a virtual surgeon and a virtual non-sterile staff member to troubleshoot an instrument arm by attempting to restart the system, using a special tool to open the instrument’s jaws, removing the instrument, stowing the arm, and disabling it.

 image.png